 Instead, Eve is hosted in London, and recently saw its server tech upgraded to a third generation, dubbed Tranquility III - “we upgraded the hardware massively three times.
 That was one of the most challenging tasks the operations department has taken on.”
 A team of 25 keeps the game online.

 Despite its age, the game is still growing its player base and even suffers from repeated DDoS attacks.
-“We’ve seen massive hits, there was one occasion where we got hit so badly in London that we compared the pipes we have to Iceland in general and the network guys were saying ‘this would have probably taken out one of the subsea cables to Iceland.’”
+“We’ve seen massive hits, there was one occasion where we got hit so badly in London that we compared the pipes we have to Iceland in general and the network guys were saying ‘this would have probably taken out one of the submarine cables to Iceland.’”

 But as CCP strives to keep its galaxy connected, and pushes forward with plans to host future games in the cloud, there are those with an eye to an even more ambitious use of the data center.